taylor-cox/catanai-java/README.md

 ![edges labeled](readme-files/nodes-edges%20labeled/edges-labeled.jpeg)

 #### Tiles:
-Tiles are indexed from the top left to the bottom right tile of the board, left to right, row by row.
+Tiles are indexed from the top left to the bottom right tile of the board, left to right, row by row. <!-- TODO: Add tile indexes here -->

 ### Players
 All players are Deterministic according to the Java environment.
 In this way, the moves each player attempts are stored in a local queue.
 Then, their moves are dequeued when the Catan environment asks the player to make a move on the environment.
 More information can be found below in [game loop](#game-loop).
-In addition, players are given 2 different `ResourceCard` maps: one pertaining to what cards others can view from *their* perspective, and one containing the full amounts of their resource cards.
+In addition, players are given 2 different `ResourceCard` maps: one pertaining to what cards others can view from their perspective, and one containing the full amounts of their resource cards.
 This mimics players counting cards in a Catan game to play optimally and know in general what cards a player may be seeking during a trade.

 ### Game Loop
 The game loop can be summarized as: